A lot or a little?

 Is it any good?

-Though CLOAK & DAGGER is flawed, with gaping plot holes, unquestionably violent action sequences, and highly ineffectual adults, kids (especially preteens who have a firm grasp on real versus make-believe violence) will find it appealing.
-Superheroes have been delighting audiences for generations.
-They embody all that's good, and they defeat all that's evil.
+CLOAK & DAGGER is flawed, with gaping plot holes, unquestionably violent action sequences, and highly ineffectual adults.
+But kids (especially preteens who have a firm grasp on real versus make-believe violence) will find it appealing.
+Superheroes have been delighting audiences for generations; they embody all that's good, and they defeat all that's evil.

 When the superhero is a normal 11-year-old boy, the audience can identify with him, and he's an even more appealing hero.
 Davey takes on a gang of evil spies, saves the country, avenges the death of his friend, and teaches his father a thing or two about parenting.
 For most kids, there's nothing better than that.